twentytwokhz/language-translator/README.md

 <!-- ABOUT THE PROJECT -->

+# Language Translator

+An Obsidian plugin to translate selected text in the desired language.

 ## About The Project

 This plugin allows you to translate selected text into the desired language.